neopragma/sociabletests/README.md

 Dave Farley, the person behind the [Continuous Delivery channel](https://www.youtube.com/@ContinuousDelivery) on YouTube (highly recommended, by the way), was an early adopter of both "schools" of TDD and knows most of the people who were involved in their creation.
 At time offset 13:36 in his video, [Are You Chicago or London When It Comes to TDD?](https://www.youtube.com/watch?v=_S5iUf0ANyQ), he explains, "The London School is really an extra layer of ideas on top of the Chicago School that allows us to proceed when we have fewer answers."

 The point of mentioning this here is to clarify that there's no need to plow through all the exercises using Detroit and London TDD separately.
 That would not tell us anything useful.
-The key difference to explore is the use of mocks vs. the use of Nullables with Socialized Tests, which don't use mocks.
+The key difference to explore is the use of mocks vs. the use of Nullables with Sociable Tests, which don't use mocks.

 Most material you see on the subject will talk about _classes_, _objects_, and _methods_.
 That's because TDD and its friends were invented in a time when Object-Oriented languages were very popular and commonly used for application development.
 Yet, TDD is not limited just to Object-Oriented languages.